AndresMGA/harmonica_react/README.md

 # <AudioPlayer\>
 ```
     This component uses HTML5's <audio> tag to play the
-    mp3 files and triggers the update function in <App>
+    mp3 files and passes the current playback time to
-    every 50ms when playback is active.
+    onTimeUpdate() in <App> every 50ms when playback
+    is active.

     It has handler fuctions for its subcomponents
       - playHandler